 Eligibility.
 During the junior year, students are invited to apply to the Honors Concentration after being identified in one of two ways: achieving a GPA of 3.78 or higher in three or more English courses, or 3.6 or higher with a faculty nomination.
 Invited students declare their interest by completing a 300-word Statement of Purpose describing the project the student intends to complete.
-Students may also self-nominate for Creative Writing Honors by contacting the Director of Creative Writing and/ or using the online application form.

 Requirements.
-Students must complete all of the requirements for the Honors Concentration.
-In the fall of their senior year, students take the Creative Writing Honors Thesis Colloquium (ENGL 53002); in the spring of the senior year, the student enrolls in ENGL 53004, Creative Writing Honors Thesis Colloquium II, to complete the writing of the thesis.
+Students must complete all of the requirements for the Creative Writing Concentration.
+In the fall of their senior year, students take the Creative Writing Honors Thesis Colloquium (ENGL 53002); in the spring of the senior year, the student enrolls in ENGL 52999, Creative Writing Honors Thesis Credits, to complete the writing of the thesis.
 The thesis will consist of an abstract, a critical essay on the writing project (10-15 pages), approximately forty pages of prose (e.g., a section of a novel or a selection of short stories) or twenty pages of poetry, and a works cited.